As you can see, this is a composite question based on a scenario I hear from time to time.

 While not every barrier can be overcome, it’s possible that a good computer forensics and data recovery service may be able to help.
 Bypassing passwords, for example, might be possible, but cracking well-implemented encryption is highly unlikely.

 These services are rarely cheap, however.
-Electing to give one a try would be a resort I’d take only after exhausting my own alternatives and deciding it was really going to be worth it.
+Electing to give one a try would be an approach I’d take only after exhausting my own alternatives and deciding it was really going to be worth it.

 Naturally, you have the machine you have in the state that it’s in, and it’s too late to talk about prevention for the case at hand.